Edinburgh Fringe with Kids: Free Outdoor Shows and the Family-Friendly Acts

 Day 3

 Royal Mile in the morning.
-One Comedy Club for Kids show at Gilded Balloon (the BEST kids' show at the Fringe).
+One Comedy Club for Kids show at Gilded Balloon (the BEST kids' show at the Fringe, I will defend this opinion).
 Lunch.
 Calton Hill walk for views.
 Evening: free performances at Princes Street Gardens.

 Day 4